|

 73. The previous two Canaverals did not fare so

 and could easily reestablish orbital stability.
-Her plan was to
+There was no

 74.